Note: information on this page refers to Ceylon 1.0, not to the current release.

 $HOME/.ceylon/repoand contains a cache of module artifacts downloaded from remote repositories.

-- The central repository, which is going to be located at https://modules.ceylon-lang.org/repoand will contain every published Ceylon module.
+- The central repository, which is located at https://modules.ceylon-lang.org/repoand will contain every published Ceylon module.

 Normally, when looking for a Ceylon module, the tools will use these standard repositories in the order they are listed above.
 The exact order of lookup and the way you can change it is described in the section on tool configuration.

 Ceylon supports Maven repository layouts as well, so you can resolve module dependencies